Harrshhpattell/Evently/README.md

     -- npm i query-string
     -- created 'create new user' in user.action.ts file

     -- create new category model
     -- create new order model

     -- deploy website and add webhook in clerk after that copy secret key of webhook and add in local env and deploy env
+    -- succesfully store our login data to our database using webhooks.

+13. creating new page in [root]/events/create/page.tsx